 Follow Your Instincts

-When it comes to labor positions, you should follow your instincts.
+With labor positions, follow your instincts.
 As long as you haven’t received an epidural, you will be perfectly capable of moving around during labor.
-Of course, you may need some assistance, especially getting in and out of a squat.
-Upright positions tend to be best for your baby, but you may fee the need to rest and lie down instead.
+Of course, you may need some help, especially getting in and out of a squat.
+Upright positions are best for your baby, but you may feel the need to rest and lie down instead.
 That’s perfectly fine.
 If labor is progressing slowly, you can always switch positions.